Updated: Jul 2, 2021

-Finding your voice does not mean you find something new inside of yourself, instead you are finding more of you, finding your truth and your way of expressing it.
+Finding your voice does not mean you find something new inside of yourself, instead, you are finding more of yourself, finding your truth and your way of expressing it.

 The most important question to ask, feeling that you have no voice is, what are the stories and whose are the voices that are keeping you from speaking.
 These are the stories that need to be challenged and released.

 The most common emotions that keep us from expressing ourselves through our voice is fear, judgment, and feeling unworthy of being heard.
 These are all tied up in past experiences and old stories that need to be released.

 The questions to ask yourself on this journey to finding your voice are: